 Client: city hall of Alcaçovas, Lisbon (Portugal) and Paris

-Location: Alcaçovas (proposing), Lisbon and Paris (pr, United States
+Location: Alcaçovas (proposing), Lisbon and Paris (pr, portugal and france, United States

 Artwork budget: $33,000

 Municipality of Lisbon, Alcaçovas, Paris

 Eight lighting-based sculptures placed in the square of Largo du Carmo in Lisbon evoke the red carnations offered by the crowds to the young soldiers who liberated them from 48 years of dictatorship.
 Eight for the number of secret meetings organized by the insurgents as a prelude to the revolution.
 The artist projected the GPS coordinates of these meeting places into the facades of surrounding buildings. the choice of the place is symbolic because it is in the building of the National Republican Guard that the chief of the fascist state surrendered to the insurgent.

 The forms of these sculptures not only evoke carnations, but also the chimney-top extractors, whose petal-like blades shimmer across Lisbon's rooftops.
 Just like a weathervane, these carnations of light turn with the direction of the wind.

 The title of this piece "GIRANDOLA" (the Portuguese word for a chimney-top air extractor) is similar to "Grandola," the title of a revolutionary song that graced Portugal's radio waves just before the revolution.
 There are many different readings and signs in this complex piece.

 This project is above all, a celebration of the Portuguese Revolution, the downfall of a fascist state, decolonization and the peaceful establishment of democracy.
 The red carnation is a symbol of liberty, peace and hope for all mankind.